 - and it can even speed up healing wounds!

 If you have any more grapefruit you want to use, I recommend baking them for a healthy breakfast.
 I’ve included 3 different recipes in this healthy baked grapefruit recipe.
+And for that special brunch, these beautiful elderflower grapefruit mimosas!

 How to Make this Cold Brew Iced Green Tea